lancenacabuan/Shaliah/README.md

 Segal** and **Larry Hurtado** speak of an **"exclusive worship"**
 monotheism: Jews directed cultic worship only to YHWH, yet could believe in a hierarchy of spiritual beings (angels, personified attributes) that served YHWH.
-They drew a strong **Creator/creature** line–only YHWH is uncreated, deserving of worship. - Some Jewish texts (like 1 Enoch, certain Qumran writings) entertained the idea of principal angels with immense authority.
+They drew a strong **Creator/creature** line – only YHWH is uncreated, deserving of worship. - Some Jewish texts (like 1 Enoch, certain Qumran writings) entertained the idea of principal angels with immense authority.
 But whenever these seemed to challenge God\'s